Pressure Grouting Through Atlanta, Georgia and Southern Soils

-Pressure grouting is chosen after carefully surveying your soil and foundation.
-It is an extremely flexible solution to foundation leveling, since different tools and methods can be chosen depending on a number of things, from the size of the structure that needs stabilization to the area of the soil where pressure grouting needs application.
+Residential and commercial pressure grouting is chosen after carefully surveying your soil and foundation.
+It is an extremely flexible solution to foundation leveling, floor leveling, basement leveling, and home leveling since different tools and methods can be chosen depending on a number of things, from the size of the structure that needs stabilization to the area of the soil where pressure grouting needs application.
 For instance, for commercial work a drill rig would be most suitable, while for a small residential foundation, a hand drill combined with a metering pump may be the best choice.
 Although widely applicable, there are some standard factors that may lead to the use of pressure grouting:

 - Does your home or property need to be releveled?

 - Does the ground beneath your settling structure need to be improved?

 - Are there rock cracks that need to be filled?

 - Do footing soils need to be densified?